shopsys/shopsys/UPGRADE-15.0.md

     -   `$country`
 -   see #project-base-diff to update your project

+#### restrict limit of requests how many can robot ask from eshop ([#2820](https://github.com/shopsys/shopsys/pull/2820))

+-   this change adds migration `Version20230919173422` that adds SEO robot limits to your `robots.txt` file.
+If you do not want to change it in your project, add it as skipped migration to `migrations-lock.yaml`
+-   if you have defined rules for all robots (`User-agent: *`), then you have to manually add these lines to your robots.txt
+    ```diff
+        User-agent: *
+    +   Crawl-delay: 3
+    +   Request-rate: 300/1m
+    ```
+-   see #project-base-diff to update your project

 ### Storefront

 #### added query/mutation name to URL and headers ([#3041](https://github.com/shopsys/shopsys/pull/3041))